dchiquito/girder-4-pyppeteer-test/README.md

 - Instructions and examples for installation

 ## The problem
-Generally, writing useful browser tests is difficult for a number of reasons.
+Generally, writing useful browser-based end-to-end tests is difficult for a number of reasons.

 - **Writing them is hard.** To write a browser test, you need to use a browser interface tool like [Selenium](https://www.selenium.dev/) or [Puppeteer](https://developers.google.com/web/tools/puppeteer/), and then integrate it into your testing framework and pipeline.
 This specialized tooling requires specialized knowledge.
 - **Orchestrating them is hard.** Unlike a unit test, a browser test requires the entire application with all its sub-services to be running before the browser can even open the page.
 Managing all those moving parts while creating and destroying test data is an often overlooked cost to writing a useful browser test.